opral/monorepo/inlang/source-code/paraglide/paraglide-next/docs/advanced/seo.md

 ## Right-to-Left Support

-Just define a map of all languages to their text-direction & index into it.
+Define a map of all languages to their text-direction & index into it.

 ```tsx
 // src/app/layout.tsx